-The Confederation of Swedish Enterprise is concerned that the proposed Unified Approach comes with a lot of complexity.
-It creates a new three-tier profit allocation mechanism that goes beyond the arms-length principle and is based on fixed percentages.
-We believe that such a system will be extremely complicated from a compliance, administrative and dispute perspective.
+The proposed Unified Approach comes with a lot of complexity.
+It creates a new three-tier profit allocation mechanism that goes beyond the armslength principle and is based on fixed percentages.
+Such a system will be extremely complicated from a compliance, administrative and dispute perspective.
 A new system for how to allocate international taxation rights among countries is launched.
 Proposed thresholds, limitations and carve outs will change over time.
-For companies active in exporting hubs like the Nordic countries, considerable effective corporate tax increases may materialize and the Nordic governments, together with many other well- functioning competitive exporting countries, will lose substantial revenues as the corporate tax rules shift to be based on consumption rather than on innovation, production and key functions.
+For companies active in exporting hubs like the Nordic countries, considerable effective corporate tax increases may materialize and the Nordic governments, together with many other well-functioning competitive exporting countries, will lose substantial revenues as the corporate tax rules shift to be based on consumption rather than on innovation, production and key functions.

-Amount A
+5.1 Amount A